jamie666777/win11-cleanup/README.md

 # Windows 11 Cleanup
-It doesn't remove Solitaire or paint\n
+It doesn't remove Solitaire or paint

-It sets the cmd font to something sane\n
+It sets the cmd font to something sane

-It completely blocks bing :)\n
+It completely blocks bing :)

-It removes ads and all that microsoft [censored]ware\n It disables copilot, teams, and xbox\n
+It removes ads and all that microsoft [censored]ware

+It disables copilot, teams, and xbox